alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 );
 ```

-As you can see, we use the `reportDate` and `price` fields multiple times.
-An
+As you can see, we reference the `reportDate` and `price` fields multiple times.
-obvious refactoring would be to extract a variable for this:
+A quick refactoring would be to extract those to variables:

 ```php
 $reportDate = Expression::dateFieldPath('reportDate');